malcolm-kee/intro-to-react-js/instructions/06-react-testing/react-testing.md

   });

   it('renders loading indicator when props is loading', () => {
-    // Thanks to JSDOM (included part of jest, we have access to browser object like document) const div = document.createElement('div');
+    // Thanks to JSDOM (included part of Jest), we have access to browser object like document const div = document.createElement('div');
     document.body.appendChild(div);